 If you have employee benefits that you can use, make sure you use them.
 For instance, leverage your health insurance coverage to get any medical concerns you have attended to and fill your prescriptions.

 Choosing multi-month over monthly prescriptions if possible can save you a ton of money and carry you over while you are unemployed.
 You can ask your doctor about this option.

-Healthcare can be a massive out of pocket expense and you want to make sure that if you have benefits to use, you actually use them if you need to before you lose your job.
+Healthcare can be a massive out-of-pocket expense.
+So you want to make sure that if you have benefits to use, you actually use them if you need to before you lose your job.

 Be sure to find out what the options are to extend your healthcare coverage after you are laid off.